 Most permits require inspections to verify that components and systems are installed and completed in accordance with the Oregon Building Code, the City of Corvallis Municipal Code, and Land Development Code.
 Once you receive your permit and begin construction, you or your contractor will need to request the required inspections at specific times in the project.

 - Depending on the project and its complexity, you may need as few as two inspections or more than several dozen.

 - The required inspections are listed in the linked Inspection Scheduling System guide.
-These codes can be requested using your ePlans account or through our automated phone system.
+These codes can be requested using your ePlans account.

 - As a general rule of thumb, the inspector must inspect and provide approval prior to cover.

 - If you have questions, call Development Services at 541-766-6929 or e-mail us.

 - Request all required inspections for project.